-- What reforms in education and training will or should advance our Services?
+- What reforms in education and training will or should advance the services?

 - Open to all contributors -- active-duty military, reservists, veterans, and civilians.

-- Essays must be no more than 3,000 words, excluding end notes and sources.
+- Essays must be no more than 3,000 words, excluding footnotes, endnotes and sources.
 Include word count on title page of the essay.

 First Prize: $6,000